linux-system-roles/logging/README.md

 It currently supports Rsyslog as the default logs collector.

 The projects are called `logging_inputs` and the user can choose to deploy several projects at the same time.
-Each project adds a sub-role to [input_roles](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/roles/input_roles/).
+Each project adds a sub-task to [inputs](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/tasks/inputs/) with the matching var file in [inputs](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/vars/inputs/).

-The sub-role usually includes `tasks` and `defaults` directories.
-The `defaults` directory includes:
+The sub-task/main.yml in [inputs](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/vars/inputs/) usually contains.
   - List of required packages that are **not** the base rsyslog_base_packages: ['rsyslog']
   - List of modules to load  like `imfile`, `imtcp`, etc.
   - Defines the formatting and the rulebases for parsing the logs.
-  - It is required to set for all logs the project identfier for pipelining: set $.input_type = "input type";
+  - It is required to set for all logs the project identifier for pipelining: set $.input_type = "input type";

-The `tasks` directory includes 2 tasks file:
+The `tasks/sub-task` directory includes 2 tasks file:
   - `main.yml` - tasks for deploying the config files
     This file is sets `__rsyslog_packages` and `__rsyslog_rules` and includes the task that deploys the files.
   - `cleanup.yml` - tasks that cleanup the files deployed for this project.

 Examples can be found in the existing projects.

-The available outputs are defined in [output_roles](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/roles/output_roles/).
+The available outputs are defined in [outputs](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/tasks/outputs/).
 Currently, It supports Elasticsearch, writing to local files, and forwarding to remote rsyslog.
 Additional output will be added.